 Datadog Plugin

-The Datadog plugin uses Datadog’s hosted MCP server so Slack users can query their own Datadog account context — logs, metrics, APM traces, monitors, incidents, dashboards, and RUM — without sharing a workspace API key.
+The Datadog plugin installs Datadog’s Pup CLI so Slack users can query Datadog telemetry from Junior: logs, metrics, APM traces/spans, monitors, incidents, dashboards, hosts, services, and RUM.

-The packaged plugin defaults to Datadog’s US1 endpoint and enables the core, apm, and error-tracking toolsets.
-A Junior deployment points at exactly one Datadog org (which is pinned to exactly one region), so the site is a deployment-level setting, not a per-user or per-channel one.
-Operators on other sites select their site with the DATADOG_SITE env var — see Non-US1 sites below.
+The packaged plugin defaults to Datadog’s US1 endpoint.
+A Junior deployment points at one Datadog org/site, so the site is a deployment-level setting, not a per-user or per-channel one.
+Operators on other sites select their site with the DATADOG_SITE env var; see Non-US1 sites.

 Install